rbrush/rbrush.github.io/source/_posts/2014-06-16-micro-bench-macro-optimize.markdown

 Benchmarks are informative and an important tool to improve our system.
 But they aren't a real measure of a system's quality or potential.
 A better measure is how easily a system can be understood, adapted, and expanded.
 If we can _understand_ the nature of a problem, performance or otherwise, we can usually fix it.
 Clojure simply provides better mechanisms to understand and improve our systems than other languages I've used.

-In short, the trouble with benchmarks is they encourage treating symptoms rather the than the systemic complexity that limits what we can build.
+In short, the trouble with benchmarks is they encourage treating symptoms rather the than the explosion of complexity that limits what we can build.

 ## Clara's Future
 All optimizations discussed here are in master and will be released in Clara 0.6.0 this summer.
+You can see some current comparisons with Drools in the [clara-benchmark project](https://github.com/rbrush/clara-benchmark).
 There are still opportunities for improvement in Clara, being a relatively new system.
-Probably the next significant step is greater laziness, [which we're tracking here](https://github.com/rbrush/clara-rules/issues/58).
+Probably the next significant optimization is greater laziness, [which we're tracking here](https://github.com/rbrush/clara-rules/issues/58).

-I'll be discussing modern approaches to rules engines, including Clara, at two conferences over the next few months: [Midwest.io](http://www.midwest.io) in July and [strangeloop](https://thestrangeloop.com) in September.
-I'll be happy to discuss these topics there, and can also be reached via twitter as [@ryanbrush](https://twitter.com/ryanbrush).
+Updates will be posted here and on [my twitter feed](https://twitter.com/ryanbrush).
+I'll also be discussing modern approaches to expert systems, including Clara, at two conferences over the next few months: [Midwest.io](http://www.midwest.io) in July and [strangeloop](https://thestrangeloop.com) in September.